oegedijk/rule_estimator/README.md

 from rule_estimator import *
 from rule_estimator.datasets import titanic_X_y, titanic_labels

 X, y = titanic_X_y()
 RuleClassifierDashboard(X, y, val_size=0.25, labels=titanic_labels).run()
 ```

 This will start a dashboard at `http://localhost:8050` that allows you to build
-your decision rules using a Parallel Plot.
+your decision tree by generating splits and prediction rules.
 You can visualize the tree structure,
 append, replace or remove rules, export to pickle or yaml, compare the performance
 of various rules and more.